Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Background

+\paragraph*{Defensive Distillation}\ \\ Defensive Distillation is a technique initially proposed as a universal defense mechanism against potential adversarial attacks on neural networks.
+It is a process in which a smaller, simpler model (the student model) is trained to mimic the behavior of a larger, more complex model (the teacher model).
+The idea is that the student model learns not just the final predictions but also the \textit{soft} output probabilities of the teacher model.
+By training on soft targets, the student model learns smoother decision boundaries between classes.
+This makes it harder for small perturbations to push inputs across these boundaries \mycite{papernot2016distillation}.
+Defensive distillation has been applied to RL in \mycite{rusu2015policy,czarnecki2019distilling}.
+However, such an approach still leaves models vulnerable to effective gradient, black-box, and gradient-free attacks \mycite{carlini2016defensive}.

-For improving robustness, the agent may also improve regularization through noisy training rewards \mycite{kumar_enhancing_2019,wang_reinforcement_2020}.
-Or increase exploration with noisy actions \mycite{hollenstein_action_2022}.
-This approach is suitable for improving robustness to smooth environment and interaction uncertainties, but is not usually suited for preparing defense face to specific attacks of abrupt dynamics alterations.
+\paragraph*{Noising Exploration}\ \\ To improve robustness, the agent may also enhance regularization via noisy training rewards \mycite{kumar2019enhancing,wang2020reinforcement}.
+Or increase exploration with noisy actions \mycite{hollenstein2022action}.
+Also \mycite{eysenbach2022maximum} theoretically proves that Maximum Entropy Reinforcement Learning inherently solves a class of robust RL problems by encouraging stochastic policies that perform well under a range of possible dynamics perturbations.
+These approaches are suitable to improve robustness to smooth environments and interaction uncertainties, but are not usually suited for preparing defense against specific attacks of abrupt dynamics alterations.